SammyCode002/SammysSnakeGame/README.md

-Certainly!
-Here's a README template for your snake game created in Processing 4 using Python:

 Sammy's Snake Game
 Welcome to Sammy's Snake Game!
 This is a classic snake game developed in Processing 4 using Python.
 Navigate the snake to eat apples and grow longer, but be careful not to run into the walls or yourself!